 Joining the Amateur Football Combination

 We welcome new members to the Amateur Football Combination, whether it be new clubs, new referees (already qualified, or those interested in qualifying and joining the league) or simply new players looking for a club.
-We believe the Amateur Football Combination is the biggest football league in Europe, with over ninety clubs and more than three hundred sides playing Saturday afternoons from September through to May, although some clubs run Veterans and Youth sides playing on Sundays.
+We believe the Amateur Football Combination is the biggest football league in Europe, with over eighty clubs and more than 230 sides playing Saturday afternoons from September through to May, although some clubs run Veterans and Youth sides playing on Sundays.

 New referees are welcome to apply to join the league panel at any time - regardless of your age or standard, we are confident we can find the level of game to suit you.
 Please check out the Referees Section of the website for more details.